They always say that photography is all about practice.

 - Have you taken any photography courses in the past?

-- What training platform you’d choose to help you crush it with digital photography, Phlearn or KelbyOne?
+- What training platform you’d choose to help you crush it with digital photography and Photoshop editing, Phlearn or KelbyOne?